BioHackAcademy/SyllabusDeprecated/bha6/class/2/contamination-test.md

 ---
 layout: page
 title: Contamination Test
-permalink: /bha4/class/2/contamination-test/
+permalink: /bha6/class/2/contamination-test/
 ---

 ## Goal

 Microorganisms are always around and ready to contaminate your carefully grown cultures.
-In this practical we will determine what common airborne contaminents look like.
+In this practical we will determine what common airborne contaminants look like.
 This makes it easier to identify them when they pop up on your plates later on

 ## Materials

 * 1 Peptone agar (PA) plate, favourable to bacteria
 * 1 Malt agar (MA) plate, favourable to yeast and fungi

-In case you have no clue how to make Agar plates, please take a look at the [Microbiology at Home](http://exploringtheinvisible.com/2012/11/05/94/) manual of Dr. Simon Park or follow our [BHA Microbe Cultivation Manual](/bha3/class/2/Microbe Cultivation Manual.pdf).
+In case you have no clue how to make Agar plates, please take a look at the [Microbiology at Home](http://exploringtheinvisible.com/2012/11/05/94/) manual of Dr. Simon Park or follow our [BHA Microbe Cultivation Manual](/bha6/class/2/Microbe Cultivation Manual.pdf).
 You will need a pressure cooker to sterilize the mediums.

 ## Method